 In some cases, it might be in your best interest to apply for protection under the Family and Medical Leave Act (FMLA).
 This will ensure that your job will be waiting for you when you return.

 If you’re a caregiver for children, parents, or even your pets, now is also the time to arrange for someone to take care of them while you’re away.
-Knowing you have everything handled will put your mind at ease and make it easier to focus on your recovery.
+Knowing you have everything handled will ease your mind and make it easier to focus on your recovery.

 Resolve Legal & Financial Issues

 Make sure you pay any outstanding bills and set up automatic payments to cover bills that will come in while you’re away.
-If you have any legal issues going in, you’ll also want to touch base with your attorney and, if necessary, notify the courts.
+If you have any legal issues going in, you’ll also want to connect with your attorney and, if necessary, notify the courts.

-Even if your rehab is court-ordered or acknowledged, it’s still a good idea to have a paper trail in case you run into any issues in the future.
+Even if your rehab is court-ordered or acknowledged, it’s still a good idea to have a paper trail if you run into any issues in the future.

 Pack Only the Essentials